spicysoft/jp-www-gitlab-com/source/direction/fulfillment/provision/index.html.md

 #### (Minimize) % of License & Renewal Support Tickets Related to Provision
 * **What?** The percent of overall support tickets received by the L&R Support team related to processes owned by the Provision team.
-* **Why?** Fewer provisioning-related support tickets received by the L&R team indicate more customers are able to activate their subscriptions without issue.
+* **Why?** Fewer provisioning-related support tickets received by the L&R team indicate more customers are able to activate their subscriptions with no issue.

 ## 1 Year Plan
 Over the next 12 months, the Provision team has three primary objectives: